pierrebeaucamp/athena/pages/trying-to-demystify-K-Q-KDB.md

 ```

 Notice how this is significantly slower again, but for a good reason: This
-algorithm has a runtime complexity of `O(n²)` where as the previous code was
+algorithm has a runtime complexity of `O(n²)` whereas the previous code was
 `O(n)`.
 What is interesting however is the runtime of this `O(n²)` algorithm in
 K: